 - You can even select a specific app using your Microsoft Account, scroll down and hit Get apps in Store option.

-Note: Make sure that location on your PC is enabled to let complete the sharing process.
+Note: Make sure that the location on your PC is enabled to let complete the sharing process.

 2. Share files using OneDrive